Durable building materials for commercial construction

 Wood

 In addition to being durable, wood is an environmentally friendly material.
-Wood may be used to construct both residential and commercial structures, and it blends well with other materials.
 Steel, stone, and aluminium all operate well with it.
 Wood is relatively lightweight and straightforward to standardize in size when compared to other building materials.
 It is effective in insulating and soundproofing, and it has a high tensile strength.

 In the following sectors of building, we employ wood: